 About

-The Massachusetts Institute of Technology Science Impact Collaborative (MIT SIC) is a Research Lab located within the MIT Department of Urban Studies and Planning.
-For several decades, SIC has developed and tested innovative approaches to harmonizing science, politics, and public policy, advancing the public interest.
-Our aim is to ensure that the design, implementation, and assessment of technological solutions to various community-based problems actually yield improvements in the common interest.
-The tools and approaches we rely on most are collaborative adaptive management (CAM), participatory action research (PAR), joint fact-finding, scenario planning, role-play simulation, and mediated multiparty negotiation.
-These are all applied social science methods that enable stakeholders to participate directly in decision-making that affects them.
-We have shown how they can, if used properly, improve decisions about where, whether, and how to site renewable energy facilities, how to ensure that climate adaptation leads to greater community resilience and protection of coastal resources, how to facilitate the management of shared waters at every scale, how to help cities and towns achieve basic levels of cybersecurity, and how to help indigenous communities tap their traditional knowledge to address new technical problems of various kinds.
+For several decades, MIT SIC has developed and tested innovative approaches to harmonizing science, politics, and public policy to advance the public interest.
+The tools and approaches we rely on most include collaborative adaptive management (CAM), participatory action research (PAR), joint fact-finding, scenario planning, role-play simulation, and mediated multiparty negotiation.
+These applied social science methods enable stakeholders to participate directly in decisions that affect them.
+We have shown that, when used properly, they can improve decisions about where, whether, and how to site renewable energy facilities; ensure that climate adaptation leads to greater community resilience and the protection of coastal resources; facilitate the management of shared waters at every scale; help cities and towns achieve basic levels of cybersecurity; and help indigenous communities tap their traditional knowledge to address new technical problems of various kinds.

 MIT SIC was founded more than twenty years ago with initial backing from the United States Geological Survey.
 Over the past several decades, the Collaborative has worked with a wide range of partners and supporters across Europe, Asia, Africa, Oceania, Latin America, and the United States.
-The MIT SIC is led by DUSP faculty members Professor Lawrence Susskind, Dr. Bruno Verdini, and Dr. Jungwoo Chun.
 Researchers from MIT SIC—including more than 50 doctoral students, master's students, undergraduates, post-doctoral fellows, and faculty—are training, through our MIT-based Clinics, continuous generations of "public interest technologists” by volunteering our "learning time” as a form of direct assistance to partner communities (in multiple countries).